getify/foi-lang/formalization-work/Syntactic-Grammar.md

 DotBracketExpr       := Period OpenBracket _ RangeExpr _ CloseBracket;
 DotAngleExpr         := Period OpenAngle _ AnglePropertyList _ CloseAngle;

+(* Negative-pick segments — the complements of DotBracketExpr /
+   DotAngleExpr (spec §2.12.3, §2.12.4).
+Each takes its positive counterpart's entry alphabet unchanged: NegDotBracketExpr a RangeExpr, NegDotAngleExpr an AnglePropertyList.
+The alphabets stay split on both polarities — a range is not admitted at the angle form, and named slots are not admitted at the bracket form.

+   Reachable from PickValue (§17) and OpFuncExpr (§7) only, NOT from MultiAccessExpr.
+MultiAccessExpr is shared with AssignmentExpr's LHS, ExportNamedBinding, and DestructureNamedDef;
+   a negative segment there would put `foo.!<a> := 5` and `def <a: rec.!<b>>:` into the grammar for the semantic layer to reject.
+Consequence accepted: standalone `person.!<x>` is a parse error, and paren-wrapping does not rescue it.

+   `!` and the following delimiter are two tokens at the syn layer (Exmark then OpenAngle / OpenBracket) — `!<` is SymbolicCompareOp's "not less than" assembled from two tokens, and `![` is CondClause's negated opener, so the lex layer needs no change and no new token.

+   No trivia between Period and Exmark, or between Exmark and the delimiter — same adjacency rule the positive forms carry between Period and their delimiter.

+   Both shape to their POSITIVE counterpart's AST node type with `negated: true` appended.
+No new node types; parallel to `polarity` on CondClause / DepCondClause. *) NegDotBracketExpr    := Period Exmark OpenBracket _ RangeExpr _ CloseBracket;
+NegDotAngleExpr      := Period Exmark OpenAngle _ AnglePropertyList _ CloseAngle;

 (* Dynamic-pick arms inside DotAngleExpr — `.<%expr>` (computed name, one slot) and `.<&src>` (key-stream spread, N slots).
    ComputedPropName is shared with ExplicitPropDef (§17, full